cr0mll/cyberclopaedia/Notes/Networking/The TCP-IP Suite and the OSI Model/(1) The Physical Layer.md

 ## Service Sets
 The IEEE 802.11 standard also defines a different kinds of *service sets*.
 These are groups of wireless network devices and are organised into three main types:
-- Independent;
+- Independent
-- Infrastructure;
+- Infrastructure
-- Mesh.
+- Mesh

 All devices in a service set share the same *service set identifier (SSID)*.
 This is a human-readable name which does *not* have to be unique.
 Following is an example of the SSIDs visible to my current device.